 TO BOOK, PLEASE GO TO THE BOTTOM OF THIS PAGE.

-- How: Both Saturday and Sunday on the course are made up of 4 sessions, each one taking place on the Zoom video conferencing platform.
+- How: Both Saturday and Sunday are made up of 4 sessions, each one taking place on the Zoom video conferencing platform.
 This means that you will be able to see your facilitators and the other participants as if we were all sitting in a room together.
 The calls are private and secure and are not recorded.
 You only need a free Zoom account to access it.
 Even if you have never used Zoom before, you are welcome to join us and we are both very experienced in helping Zoom-newbies become comfortable using it.
 There will also be some basic stationery and other simple materials you will need to have ready to participate in some of the exercises and we will provide a full list of these when you book.

 - How Many Women: In order to create an intimate and safe atmosphere, the ONLINE Reignite Weekend is currently restricted to 12 participants only.

 - What is the cancellation policy?
 Your workshop fee is non-refundable.
-However, you can transfer (once only) to a different Online Reignite Weekend if needed, and if you give us at least 2 weeks’ notice.
+However, you can transfer (once only) to a different (in-person) Reignite Weekend if needed, and if you give us at least 2 weeks’ notice.
 Should you decide that you are NOT going to attend (or transfer) please let us know so that we can offer your place to someone else, as there will be a waiting list for places on this weekend.

 The Online Reignite Weekend was, as I’d hoped, a game-changer for me.
 It’s hard to put into words how powerful and positive the experience has been.
 I’d wanted to book a weekend for a while, so when this opportunity came up I jumped at it.
 Nonetheless, I felt a bit hesitant, afraid and vulnerable in the run-up: I knew it was a big step forward in (further) accepting my childlessness.
 The weekend exceeded my expectations and, whilst I’d have loved to have been with our group in person, the facilitators did a fantastic job of containing, supporting and holding us all together online.
 In a way, being at home was a good thing as I felt safe and could easily rest or do what I needed to do during breaks.
 I could always easily see everyone and felt very connected to the group.
 Our bond grew and grew over the course of the weekend and I don’t think doing things virtually got in the way of that.
 Virtual sessions – especially with emotional content – can be draining, but the days were really well-paced too.
 It was really lovely and comforting to have our private online group already in place ahead of the weekend – that helped alleviate some of my nervousness because I was able to share a little of my story beforehand.
 The incredibly kind and supportive responses, including from the facilitators, really reassured me.
 I think it’s also very comforting to know that the group and resources would remain available after the weekend ended – that there would be a continuation of support and guidance as I processed the experience over time.
 I think the most helpful parts of the weekend were the opportunity to connect with such a brave, kind and open group of women of all ages and backgrounds; and to spend a day looking at the past and present and a day looking at the present and to the future.
 The facilitators’ skillful, kind, compassionate, thoughtful and good-humored input and support were also invaluable.
 I came away from the weekend feeling like I was shedding a skin – in a good way.
 I felt stronger, more focused, more confident, more hopeful, and more self-compassionate.
 For the first time since realizing I would be childless, I was able to look back at a younger version of myself with pride and love, not regret and pain.
 I knew the weekend wouldn’t suddenly resolve everything, but it’s definitely helped me move further along in my recovery.
 I’ve learned so much from the experience and from connecting with the facilitators and our wonderful group.
 I’m incredibly grateful and can’t recommend the Online Reignite Weekend enough!
 (Regan, 37, UK).